rahulppatidar/Rp-woo-custom-logout-redirect/README.md

 # Rp WC custom logout redirect
-A WordPress plugin which enables you to redirect users on logout in a simplest way.
+A WordPress plugin which enables you to redirect Woocommerce users on logout in a simplest way.

 **Contributors:**      [rahulppatidar] <https://github.com/rahulppatidar/>
 **Plugin Name:**       Rp woo custom logout redirect